<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Schedule Ahead

 The best pet resorts are consistently booked.
 Everyone wants their pet to go to the best place, right?
-During holidays and peak vacation times, it is difficult to snag an opening if not done weeks or, more likely, months in advance.
+During holidays and peak vacation times, it is difficult to snag an opening unless you do it weeks or, more likely, months in advance.

 Traveling with Your Pet

 If the above options don’t work for you, consider traveling with your pet.
 Hotels and military lodging have become much more lenient with their guidelines and availability.
 Plus, pets in a hotel provide the perfect excuse to end a long day of mingling with relatives.
-Traveling with your pet and boarding him in a facility near your destination alleviates some worry if you can check on him daily.
+Traveling with your pet and boarding him at a facility near your destination can ease some of your worries if you can check on him daily.

 As the holiday season approaches, how will you give Fluffy and Fido the attention they deserve while you’re gone?
-Let us know in the comments!
+Share your ideas in the comments!

 Dawn M. Smith